LasseNatvig/tdt4258-codespaces/README.md

 1. Once the Codespace is ready, you'll see a VSCode interface in your browser.
 You may get a popup saying "There are task errors.
 See the output for details.".
 You can safely ignore this warning!

+### VSCode Dev Container on your local machine

+1. Install Docker Desktop and VSCode.

+1. Install the "Dev Containers" extension in VSCode.

+1. Clone this repository and open it in VSCode.
+You should be prompted with a dialog asking if you want to develop in a container.
+Click "Reopen in Container".

 ## Compiling and running programs

 Open the terminal within VSCode (Ctrl + D or Cmd + D) and try compiling and running the example program: